ynput/ayon-core/client/ayon_core/addon/README.md

 ### TrayAddonsManager
 - inherits from `AddonsManager`
-- has specific implementation for Pype Tray tool and handle `ITrayAddon` methods
+- has specific implementation for AYON Tray and handle `ITrayAddon` methods